 Does the Uneasy Feeling Fade Over Time?

-Short-Term Struggles: Sometimes, the uneasy feeling people go through after something serious doesn’t stick around.
-For instance, tired limbs or strain from too much movement can bring on aches, but with the right exercises, body alignment, and rest, things often improve.
-Even head pressure or tension tends to lessen as time passes and the body adjusts.
+- Short-Term Struggles: Sometimes, uneasy feelings after something serious fade away with time.
+For instance, tired limbs or strain from extra movement can cause aches, but steady exercises, proper alignment, and rest often bring relief.
+Even head pressure or tension tends to ease as the system adjusts gradually.

 How Is Discomfort Managed After a Stroke?